MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/finance/accounts-receivable/sub-bill-power-bi.md

 ---
-title: Cobrança de assinatura de conteúdo do Power BI
+title: Conteúdo do Power BI de cobrança de assinatura
-description: Este tópico descreve o que está incluído na cobrança de assinatura do conteúdo do Microsoft Power BI.
+description: Este artigo descreve o que está incluído no conteúdo do Microsoft Power BI Cobrança de assinatura.
 author: JodiChristiansen
 ms.date: 04/13/2022
 ms.topic: article